NuroDev/worker-template/README.md

 ## 🦄 Get Started

--   Run `npm run dev` in your terminal to start a development server
+-   Run `pnpm run dev` in your terminal to start a development server
 -   Open a browser tab at http://localhost:8787/ to see your worker in action
--   Run `npm run deploy` to publish your worker
+-   Run `pnpm run deploy` to publish your worker

 ## 🔧 Tools